 Wearing ear plugs does block sound, but the way it actually affects your hearing is counter-intuitive.

-The real killer of hearing, and what we are trying to prevent while riding, is wind noise; a continuous, high-frequency sound.
+The real killer of hearing, and what we are trying to prevent while riding, is wind noise; the continuous, high-frequency sound created as you rush through the air at riding speeds.
 What we want to hear are low-frequency sounds, things like cars around us, engine RPM, and approaching sirens.

-Because wind noise beats on your ears non-stop, it creates a condition called temporary threshold shift, or temporary hearing loss from continuous over-exposure (we’ve all experienced this at a concert, races, operating machinery, etc.) In other words, you go partially deaf after an extended period of riding.
+Because wind noise beats on your ears non-stop while you ride, it creates a condition called temporary threshold shift (also referred to as TTS), which is a temporary hearing loss that results from continuous over-exposure to sound (we’ve all experienced this at a concert, races, when operating machinery, etc.) In other words, you go partially deaf for a while after an extended period of riding.

 That temporary deafness is even more dangerous to your safety on the road than wearing ear plugs, because it affects all frequencies of hearing.
 Proper hearing protection prevents that from happening, and cuts high-frequency wind noise while still allowing important low-frequency sounds to be heard.

-Again, the biggest danger to your hearing is wind noise, and it piles up a lot faster than you think.
+Naturally, loud bikes are more likely to create hearing damage than quiet bikes, when revving or accelerating for example.
+But once again, the biggest danger to your hearing while riding is wind noise, and it piles up a lot faster than you think.
 Whether you ride a thunderous V-twin or a stock 250, the sound of your bike is miniscule when compared to the volume of wind noise, which is usually around the 100-110dB range at highway speeds.
-It is a constant, high-frequency sound; the type that is the biggest threat to your hearing, as you tend to not notice it beating your eardrums to death.
+It is a constant, high-frequency sound; the type that is the biggest threat to your hearing, as you tend to not notice it slowly beating your eardrums to death.

-Wearing a full-face helmet cuts exposure, but to degree that is not significant with respect to hearing damage.
-Different studies show a reduction in the range of 5-10dB when wearing a full-face, but at 100dB-plus levels found at normal highway speeds, this is still well within the territory of permanent hearing damage.
-Some helmets flow air so well, the wind noise can actually be almost equal to that of not using a helmet at all.
+True, wearing a full-face helmet does cut exposure to sound, but to degree that is not significant with respect to hearing damage.
+Check out these numbers: different studies show a reduction in the range of 5-10dB when wearing a full-face helmet; but at 100dB-plus levels found at normal highway speeds, this is still well within the territory of permanent hearing damage.
+Some helmets flow air so well, the wind noise can actually be almost equal to that of not using a helmet at all!

 Facts You Should Know about Hearing Protection

-According to OSHA, up to 85-90dB of exposure for 8 hours a day is within hearing safety limits; however, when sound levels exceed 100dB, safe exposure time drops to only 2 hours, and at 115dB, is reduced to only 15 minutes!
+According to OSHA, up to 85-90dB of exposure for 8 hours a day is within hearing safety limits.
+However, when sound levels exceed 100dB, safe exposure time drops to only 2 hours, and at 115dB, it’s reduced to only 15 minutes!